Getting Back to Even

 …(2008 is) an experience that brutally shocked all of us into rethinking some of our course assumptions about investing.

 His last tip is that investing is more difficult now than ever.
-It is ironic that he said that in 2009, since then, US Large Cap has dominated, and simple, low-cost, broadly diversified US total or S&P500 ETFs dominated.
-Investing hasn’t gotten harder; they are just better at confusing you.
-Investing is easy.
-When you have money, buy everything and then don’t sell.
+Ironically, he said that in 2009.
+Since then, US Large Cap has dominated, and simple, low-cost, broadly diversified US total or S&P 500 ETFs dominated.

 Posted in Financial Independence and tagged .